justincpresley/map-suite/docs/renderer.md

 * Returns: None
 * Usage: `plotRoute(centerA, centerB, label, mapType)`
 ## `plotRoutes`
-* Description: Iterates through each map type array and renders the routes
+* Description: Renders all routes that have been registered with `addRoute`.
 * Parameters: None
 * Returns: None
 * Usage: `plotRoutes()`
 ## `plotServiceCenter`
-* Description: Plots a previously-loaded service center given a label
+* Description: Plots a registered service center given a label
 * Parameters:
 	* label: The label of the service center to draw.
-It must first be loaded with addServiceCenter
+It must first be loaded with `addServiceCenter`
 * Returns: None
 * Usage: `plotServiceCenter(label)`
 ## `plotServiceCenters`
-* Description: Iterates through all loaded service centers and plots them
+* Description: Iterates through all registered service centers and plots them.
 * Parameters: None
 * Returns: None
 * Usage: `plotServiceCenters()`
 ## `removeRoute`
-* Description: Removes a route from the renderer's route buffers
+* Description: De-registers a route from the renderer (opposite of `addRoute()`).
 * Parameters:
   * centerA: The label of the first service center (for example, "NAS")
   * centerB: The label of the second service center